Robert Alfano: Academic background and early career

-Alfano notes that he attended college mainly because his father thought it was important (though his parents hadn't had such advantage).
-Alfano chose Fairleigh Dickinson University because it was close to his childhood home in Teaneck, New Jersey, and started his secondary education thinking he'd end up an electrical engineer like his uncle.
-But at FDU he discovered he was able to build upon his natural abilities, and his life took a different direction.
-Having a knack for mathematics, he took all the math classes he possibly could–and found a way to have them count against his liberal arts requirements.
-Determined to avoid the EE curriculum's lab requirements, he switched his major to physics, which required far fewer.
-He finds it a bit "ironic" that he hated the lab requirements for his physics degree.

-Alfano continued on at FDU to earn his master's degree.
+Alfano attended Fairleigh Dickinson University and continued at FDU to earn his master's degree.
 After graduating, he submitted an application for employment to General Telephone and Electronics (GTE) Laboratories, now Verizon (at that time the competitor nipping at the heels of Bell Telephone), and received a rejection letter.
 Simultaneously, he sent a letter to Sylvania, a General Telephone subsidiary.
 The interviewer was impressed with Alfano's knowledge of physics, and called upon Dr. Esther Conwell, a well-known solid-state theorist at GTE, to complete the interview.
 Conwell recognized his understanding of quantum mechanics and feel for physics concepts.
 The company offered him a position; and he later ended up getting the job for which he had been rejected, working for Conwell.